 Cash basis taxpayers deduct prepaid interest over the period to which it relates, not in the year it is prepaid.
 An accrual basis taxpayer can deduct interest in the year it accrues, regardless of whether the interest is actually paid in that year.
-B
+Before the interest is actually paid in that year.

 Only the person who owns a policy when the interest accrues is entitled to the deduction.
 A policy owner who takes out a policy loan and later makes an absolute assignment of the policy subject to the loan is not entitled to deduct interest that accrues after the assignment.
 For example, if a father continues to pay interest on policy loans after giving the policy to his children, he cannot deduct payments of interest accruing after the transfer.
-Nor can a husband deduct on a separate return the interest he pays on a policy loan when the policy is owned by his wife.
-Similarly, a person to whom the policy has been assigned cannot pay and deduct interest that has accrued before the assignment.
+9 Nor can a husband deduct on a separate return the interest he pays on a policy loan when the policy is owned by his wife.
+10 Similarly, a person to whom the policy has been assigned cannot pay and deduct interest that has accrued before the assignment.
+11

 When a policyholder makes unspecified installment payments covering both premiums and interest, payments will be applied first toward premiums, and only the balance will be considered deductible interest.
-Payments specified and applied as interest, however, will be treated as such.
+12 Payments specified and applied as interest, however, will be treated as such.
+13